kafbat/kafka-ui/e2e-tests/README.md

 ### Reporting

-Reports are in `allure-results` folder.
+Reports are in `target/allure-results` folder.
 If you have installed allure commandline [here](https://www.npmjs.com/package/allure-commandline)) You can see allure report with command: